lgangkai/userinfo-system/README.md

 # if you restart node2, you will find node2 now becoming slave node.
 ```
 ### etcd
-We use etcd to register and find our microservice.
+We use etcd to register and discover our microservice.
 Here we deploy the etcd cluster with three nodes.
 ```shell
 # run an etcd container using the config file
 docker run -d -p 2379:2379 -p 2380:2380 --net etcd-cluster -v ./data/etcd/node0:/etcd-data -v ./conf/etcd:/etcdconf \